textbrowser/spot-on-lite/README.md

 Spot-On-Lite supports Qt 5 LTS and 6 LTS.
 It has been tested on Debian and OpenBSD.
-It compiles on Debian, Mac OS X, and OpenBSD.
+Spot-On-Lite compiles on Debian, Mac OS X, and OpenBSD.

+ARM, PowerPC, and Sparc are supported.
+Qt 5.5 is also supported for PowerPC.

-Also included is a thread-safe Lisp implementation of SHA-512.
+Included is a thread-safe Lisp implementation of SHA-512.
 Super fast, super cute.

 On Linux, limiting the number of processes may be achieved